-Purchase obligations, which include all legally binding contracts such as software license commitments and service contracts were \$27.2 million and \$28.1 million at January 28, 2023 and January 29, 2022, respectively.
+Purchase obligations, which include all legally binding contracts such as software license commitments and service contracts were approximately \$73.2 million and \$27.2 million at February 3, 2024 and January 28, 2023, respectively.
+The significant increase in Fiscal 2024 is primarily due to new multi-year contracts for cloud-based technology solutions and an extension of support services for our e-commerce platform.
 These purchase obligations are primarily due within five years and are recorded as liabilities when goods are received or services rendered.
 We issue inventory purchase orders in the ordinary course of business, which represent authorizations to purchase that are cancellable by their terms.
 We do not consider purchase orders to be firm inventory commitments.